The Cornwall We Want

 Second home owners

-by Victoria T, over 4 years ago
+by Victoria T, almost 6 years ago

 My partner and I are both Cornish and both work for local Cornish businesses, we have worked hard to save deposits which is difficult whilst on a low Cornish wage.